What is actin and why is it important for leaky gut?

 SIBO is defined as an abnormally high number of bacteria in the small intestine, defined as "a bacterial population in the small intestine exceeding 105–106 organisms/mL."
 Healthy populations are normally less than 103 organisms/mL.

-Dysbiosis can be a contributing factor to intestinal permeability.
+Dysbiosis can be a contributing factor to leaky gut (intestinal permeability).
 In dysbiosis, "unfriendly" bacteria take over the normal beneficial bacteria that inhabit the intestines.
 These probiotic bacteria help to digest food and synthesize nutrients.
 In contrast, the metabolic byproducts of pathogenic bacteria metabolism are toxins that irritate the intestinal lining.
-These toxic byproducts may contribute to intestinal permeability.
+These toxic byproducts may contribute to leaky gut.

 Yeast and Bacterial Overgrowths